baskuit/Taurus/docs/overview.md

 MatrixUCB is also a direct generalization of UCB (The latter assumes the matrix has the shape (1xn) or (nx1)), so it is easy to implement MatrixPUCB.
 This is an analogue of PUCT/PUCB like in AlphaZero.
 It uses the policy estimation of the network in the tree search to prefer network endorsed actions and thus practically reduce the branching factor.
 We simply weight the exploration term of the joint action (a_i, a_j) by its probability of being played, which is the product of the row and column players individual policies.

-## Testing

-Surskit is designed to allow easy comparison of these MCTS algorithms and tuning of their search parameters.

 ## Multithreading

 There is probably a lot of room for improvement in Surskit's multithreading.
-Currently each thread has two wait twice at the root node to lock the node's statistics during selection and backprop/update.
+Currently each thread has two wait twice at the root node (and every matrix node) to lock the node's statistics during selection and backprop/update.
 The contention here could probably be reduced somehow or even the threads could be moved up the tree, where there would be multiple 'root nodes' and thus lower contention at each one.
-Pre probably has more/better ideas.
+Pre probably has more/better ideas regarding this.

 # Tree Structure